bahrus/be-reformable/README.md

 be-reformable is a web component that progressively enhances the built-in form element.
 It uses [be-decorated](https://github.com/bahrus/be-decorated) as the underpinning approach, as opposed to the controversial "is" approach.

+## Syntax example

+Let's see how we can use be-reformable, to work with the [newton advanced math micro service](https://newton.vercel.app/), declaratively.

 ```html
 <link id=newton-microservice rel=preconnect href=https://newton.now.sh/ >